University of Tartu: Buildings

 The university's four museums, botanical gardens, and sports facilities are, by and large, open to the general public.
 The university possesses 56 buildings, 11 of which are outside of Tartu; 31 of its buildings decorate the city as architectural monuments.
 In May 2023, the University of Tartu relaunched its virtual tour that has 360-degree photos of over 160 locations in the university campus.

 At the same time, numerous university buildings and student dormitories have been recently constructed or renovated, such as the Von Bock House.
 Many of the new buildings are built at Maarjamõisa (about 2 km southwest of the historical university centre), such as the Technology Institute, the Biomedical Center, the Chemistry building, and the new Physics building.
+The Delta building was built in the city center.